What is Riesling?

 When should you drink Riesling?

-Best food pairings for Riesling
+What are the best food pairings for Riesling wine?

 So, what do you eat with Riesling?
 With its high levels of acidity and citrussy characters, Riesling is a perfect match with a variety of seafood dishes and is also a super food-friendly wine to serve with spicy Asian-style dishes like Thai and Korean, plus deliciously moreish Middle Eastern.
 Here are some delicious recipes that pair well with Riesling.